 My homeschooling journey started in 2001 when I pulled my then 5 year-old out of private school.
 We have never regretted that decision.
 I now school two boys, ages 15 and 9.
 In addition, I have the privilege of teaching writing and Spanish in an academic co-op in Puyallup.
 My family is also very involved with the Mel Korum YMCA homeschool swim & gym program.
 Educating my children at home has allowed me to meet their unique needs and tailor programs that focus on their strengths and support their passions.
 It has also allowed us to build very strong family relationships.
 Throughout the last 10 years, I have become a strong advocate for homeschooling and my membership in WHO reflects my interest in keeping independent homeschooling available for future generations.

 We fell into homeschooling in 2003, when my then seven year old became a second-grade drop-out.
 It was a bit of an adjustment for both of us, as my daughter had been at the school for just over 3 years, and I was making a radical transition from college professor to homeschool mom.
 But after those initial bumps, we haven’t looked back.
 Homeschooling has allowed us to provide an education uniquely suited to our daughter’s mismatched collection of strengths and weaknesses, catering to the former while mitigating the latter.
-Along the way, I became a vocal advocate for independent homeschooling, run a local support group (in Spokane, on the sunnyside of our state), and joined the WHO Board in January 2010.
+Along the way, I became a vocal advocate for independent homeschooling, run a local support group (in Spokane, on the sunny side of our state), and joined the WHO Board in January 2010.
 I serve as the Advocacy Chair and teach WHO’s Parent Qualifying Course at Convention.

 Member-at-Large – Pam Kindle